cn0047/vo/README.md

 Example with custom validation rules and post-validation behavior available [here](https://github.com/cn007b/vo/blob/master/tests/Unit/Stub/SimpleValueObject.php).

+#### Optional parameters and default values

+Optional parameters and default values are out of value object's scope and you have to assign default value to optional parameter before creating value object.

 #### Value Object vs Form

-Value Object looks bit similar to Form, but the key difference - is that you can't rely on form everywhere because form may be valid or invalid at any point of time and you have always to check `$form->isValid();` but with Value Object you 100% sure it's always valid, hence you can loosely use it everywhere!!!
+Value Object looks bit similar to Form, but the key difference - is that you can't rely on form everywhere because form may be valid or invalid at any point of time and you have always to check `$form->isValid();` but with Value Object you **100% sure** it's always valid, hence you can loosely use it everywhere!!!